 Others, like the Byzantine Baths, are found in hidden corners of residential districts.
 The baths were built around 1300 and, remarkably, were fully functional for almost seven centuries—until 1940.

-Today, it is formally known as the Church of Agios Giorgios but most people refer to it simply as the Rotunda.
-A huge and impressive example of late Roman architecture, it is a must visit site.
+You can follow the trail of the Paleochristian and Byzantine Monuments of Thessaloniki around the city, or at least visit the Rotunda, one of the city's oldest and most remarkable buildings that has survived earthquakes and empires and has fragmentary remains of beautiful early mosaics.
+It is known as the Church of Agios Georgios but most people refer to it simply as the Rotunda.
+A huge and impressive example of late Roman architecture, it is a must-visit site.